wsj38/DTopAgent/control/README.md

 ## Integration

-The control module is designed to integrate seamlessly with the broader AdaComp SPARK system:
+The decision module is designed to integrate seamlessly with the broader AdaComp SPARK system:

 1. **Input**: Receives questions and generated answers from the answer generation module
 2. **Processing**: Evaluates and processes results using language model APIs